 Framing your invitation is the most straightforward option.
-You may choose to register for a double invitation frame, or have it framed by a professional.
+You may choose to register for a double invitation frame, or have the invitation framed by a professional.
 If you choose the latter, consider including a petal from your bouquet as a special touch.

 "When a bride brings us their wedding invitation to be decoupaged, it is usually as a gift to her parents and new in-laws as a thank you and remembrance of their special day," says Glenda Perrett of Marye-Kelley Decoupage.
 The in-house design team there will use your invitation and envelope lining to create a plate that is truly personalized.

 Celebrate your new life together with an engraved sterling silver or pewter wedding invitation tray.
 Display this one-of-a-kind memento in your dining room or kitchen for years to come.
 One day, it may even be displayed in your child's home.

 When Linda Daoud of Bazaar Glass LLC creates her glass wedding invitation keepsake boxes, she encourages brides to use both sides of the lid to preserve special items.
 "My clients usually opt for the invitation to be seen from the outside while other items like maps, reception cards or even photos may be placed on the underside of the lid to be seen when the box is opened," says Daoud.
-A keepsake box is not only a unique and permanent display of your wedding day, but a great conversation piece for your home.
+A keepsake box is not only a unique and permanent display of your wedding day, but also a great conversation piece for your home.